cappuccinotm/dastracker/README.md

           --webhook.addr=       local address to listen [$WEBHOOK_ADDR]

 ### DSL
-Dastracker uses its own language to determine which actions must happen whether some event appears, such as, for instance, Github issue update.
-The next configuration example shows the syntax:
+Dastracker uses yaml configuration to determine which actions must happen whether some event appears, such as, for instance, Github issue update.
+The syntax is similar to Github Actions syntax.
+The example is above:

 ```yaml
 trackers: